halexs/arch-i3/README.md

-# arch-i3
+## arch-i3

 This is my ongoing project to use Arch Linux with i3 Windows Manager on the Samsung Chromebook Plus.

 The Chromebook Plus is a touchscreen chromebook with an App Store running on ARM, so somethings that are x86 will not be compatible.

-#Todo
+Other things to keep in mind
+- Setup local timezone
+- Test with usb devices

+# Todo

 Big Problems:
-Audio through headphones
+1. Audio through headphones (issues with identifying jack)
-Auto-connect Wifi
+2. Auto-connect Wifi
-Fix boot time
+3. Fix boot time (think this has something to do with wifi hanging)

 Nice things to have:
-multiple finger gestures
+1. Multiple finger gestures
-backup configs on github
+2. Backup configs on github -DONE